ShivamTripathi028/rak-chatbot-backend/product-categories/wisnode/rak7431/at-command-manual.md

 No additional information.
 ```

-4. <b>SYSTEM_WAKEUP Event</b> - A module in a low-power state can be awaken by receiving input from the AT command line interface.
+4. **SYSTEM_WAKEUP Event** - A module in a low-power state can be awaken by receiving input from the AT command line interface.
 After wakeup, the module will no longer enter low-power mode.
 If you want the module to enter low power mode again, use the command: `AT+SLEEP\r\n`
     * **Message format**:

 ```sh
 EVENT:5:SYSTEM_WAKEUP
 ```

-5.	<b>RESTART Event</b> - Triggered before the module restarts.
+5.	**RESTART Event** - Triggered before the module restarts.
     * **Message format**:

 ```sh
 EVENT:6:RESTART
 ```

-6. <b>Low Power Operation and Wakeup</b> -The module supports low power mode.
+6. **Low Power Operation and Wakeup** -The module supports low power mode.
 When the device is working in Class A, it automatically enters into low power operation mode.
 The module can be woken up at any time, when one of the following events occurs:
     * **Wakeup on system interrupt** - When module needs to perform tasks such as sending/receiving, it will wake up automatically.
 Automatically returns to low power mode after the task is completed.
     * **Wakeup via the AT command-line interface** - Any instruction sent through the AT command line interface can wake up the module.
 After wakeup, the SYSTEM_WAKEUP event is triggered, and the low power mode is no longer entered so that the user can use the AT command line to modify the module configuration info.
 If you want the module to enter low power mode again, use the command: `AT+SLEEP\r\n`

 ##	LoRaWAN FPort Definition